Drainage Master Plan and Needs Assessment

 Athena Pond and Collection

-The purpose of this project is to provide a combined surface/underground collection system and temporary retention facility for the area within the Mid- Bernalillo watershed that would mitigate flooding impacts to private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District.
+The purpose of this project is to provide a combined surface/underground collection system and temporary retention facility for the area within the Mid-Bernalillo watershed that would mitigate flooding impacts on private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District.
 This project focuses on drainage issues within the Mountain View Estates area.

-Drainage problems within Mid-Bernalillo Watershed, like most of the areas in the ESCAFCA jurisdiction, are due largely to the lack of adequate storm water conveyance capacity between I-25 and the Rio Grande.
-Thus, large rainfall events have historically resulted in storm water damage to private businesses, residences and public roadways.
+Drainage problems within the Mid-Bernalillo Watershed, like most of the areas in the ESCAFCA jurisdiction, are due largely to the lack of adequate stormwater conveyance capacity between I-25 and the Rio Grande.
+Thus, large rainfall events have historically resulted in stormwater damage to private businesses, residences, and public roadways.

 Four conveyance systems were analyzed to convey accumulated runoff into the pond.
-The options were presented to the Board and one alternative was selected for final design.
+The options were presented to the Board, and one alternative was selected for the final design.
 Preliminary design and plans are currently under development.
-Construction of the project is planned for early summer of 2012.
+Construction of the project is planned for the early summer of 2012.

-Prior to 1890, runoff from the Sandia Mountains were conveyed through the Town of Bernalillo in several ditches (desagues) draining east to west to the Rio Grande.
-With construction of the railroad and development within the town, the paths of these ditches were interrupted.
-Construction of US Highway 66/85 (which later became Interstate 25) further interrupted natural flow patterns.
+Prior to 1890, runoff from the Sandia Mountains was conveyed through the Town of Bernalillo in several ditches (desagues) draining east to west to the Rio Grande.
+With the construction of the railroad and development within the town, the paths of these ditches were interrupted.
+Construction of U.S. Highway 66/85 (which later became Interstate 25) further interrupted natural flow patterns.
 Drainage crossing structures under the railroad and highway both have forced concentrate flows.
-So, construction of these major north-south transportation and irrigation facilities, along with the attendant development of the Town with homes, businesses, and streets have resulted in storm water runoff spreading out through the Town and causing significant damage throughout the last century.
+So, the construction of these major north-south transportation and irrigation facilities, along with the attendant development of the Town with homes, businesses, and streets, have resulted in stormwater runoff spreading out through the Town and causing significant damage throughout the last century.